 4 Isis (DC: Shazam titles)

-Fast-forward a few millennia to September 6, 1975, when producers at Filmation introduced a brand new female superhero for the second half of the live-action Shazam!/Isis Hour as part of CBS’s Saturday morning line-up (it was only during syndication that her show was renamed The Secrets of Isis).
-Her debut made her the first female live-action television superhero preceding The Bionic Woman by four months and Wonder Woman by seven.
-The show featured a high school teacher who found an amulet during an archeological dig that gave her the powers of the legendary god.
-It lasted two seasons and 22 episodes with a few cross-overs to fight alongside Captain Marvel in Shazam!.
-She appeared in comics for the first time in Shazam! #25 (Sept-Oct 1976) and garnered her own series shortly after.
-But she was not as popular as hoped, and aside from a few appearances in animated programs, Isis disappeared from all forms of media by the early 1980s.
+Fast‑forward to September 6, 1975, when Filmation introduced a live‑action superhero for the second half of the Shazam!/Isis Hour, part of CBS’s Saturday morning block.
+The series, later syndicated as The Secrets of Isis, made her the first female live‑action TV superhero, predating the Bionic Woman by four months and Wonder Woman by seven.
+The heroine, a high‑school teacher, discovered an amulet during an archaeological dig that granted her the powers of the god‑queen Isis.
+The show ran two seasons (22 episodes), featuring crossovers with Captain Marvel in Shazam!.
+She entered comics with Shazam! #25 (Sept‑Oct 1976) and soon received her own series, though she never achieved lasting popularity and faded from media by the early 1980s.

 3 Luis (Marvel: Ant‑Man titles)